 For a student to successfully complete this module they will need to demonstrate that they have developed:

-• An understanding of the relationship between prize culture and cultural validity as it has developed in the last twenty-five years.
+• An understanding of the relationship between canonicity and and cultural validity as it has developed since World War Two.

 • An understanding of the social, cultural, historical, intellectual and economic contexts in which texts are produced and consumed.

-• An awareness of the processes by which contemporary culture is shaped by the themes of Class, Nation and Identity, and the historical and social specificity of these.
+• An awareness of the processes by which contemporary culture is shaped by relevant theoretical models and the historical and social specificity of these.

 • To develop close reading skills of specific texts across a range of genres and forms